ljsummers/adventure-pp1/readme.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

+- The pages were regularly tested in Chrome, Safari, Firefox, iPhone 12, iPhone 14 Pro Max and an iPad Air, both in vertical and horizontal mode.
+- The site is responsive on all screen sizes and no images are pixelated or stretched.
+No elements overlap.
+- I have tested that every single link on the site work as intended within current scripting limitations.

 The following issues were raised during my mid project meeting with my mentor:

 - unable to link thankyou.html to the css style sheet without JS